tjav/azure-powershell/src/OperationalInsights/OperationalInsights/help/Get-AzOperationalInsightsWorkspaceSharedKey.md

 ### Example 1: Get shared keys by workspace name
 ```
-PS C:\>Get-AzOperationalInsightsWorkspaceSharedKey -ResourceGroupName "ContosoResourceGroup" -Name "MyWorkspace"
+PS C:\>Get-AzOperationalInsightsWorkspaceSharedKeys -ResourceGroupName "ContosoResourceGroup" -Name "MyWorkspace"
 ```

 This command gets the shared keys for the workspace named MyWorkspace in the resource group named ContosoResourceGroup.

 ### Example 2: Get shared keys by using the pipeline
 ```
-PS C:\>Get-AzOperationalInsightsWorkspace -ResourceGroupName "ContosoResourceGroup" -Name "MyWorkspace" | Get-AzOperationalInsightsWorkspaceSharedKey
+PS C:\>Get-AzOperationalInsightsWorkspace -ResourceGroupName "ContosoResourceGroup" -Name "MyWorkspace" | Get-AzOperationalInsightsWorkspaceSharedKeys
 ```

-This command gets the workspace named MyWorkspace using the Get-AzOperationalInsightsWorkspace cmdlet, and then passes the workspace to the **Get-AzOperationalInsightsWorkspaceSharedKey** cmdlet.
+This command gets the workspace named MyWorkspace using the Get-AzOperationalInsightsWorkspace cmdlet, and then passes the workspace to the **Get-AzOperationalInsightsWorkspaceSharedKeys** cmdlet.
 The command gets the shared keys for that workspace.

 ## PARAMETERS